 Bed bumpers are usually around 4-5″ in height and about 50″ in length – so they’ll work for children of varying ages, and in beds of different sizes.

 If the bed faces a wall along one edge, then you’ll need one bumper.
-If the bed is in the middle of the bedroom, you’ll probably want a pair.
+Likewise, if the bed is in the middle of the bedroom, you’ll probably want a pair.

 How to use a bumper

 Bed bumpers are probably the easiest safety device to use – there’s really no “installation” involved.

 You place the bumper on the edge of the mattress with the flat side facing down, and then cover the mattress with a fitted sheet like you would normally.